What is the Phantom LED Contour Projector?

 Which Phantom Contour Projector housing do I need?

 Phantom housings are divided into four mounting types: New Construction, Remodel, Float Finish and Top Access.
 Once you have determined the proper housing the rest is easy!
-Send for a Phantom catalog today!

 What makes your Contour Projector different from others?